In the last 50 years, some of Arizona’s cities’ population has grown exponentially.

 These things increase the chances of an accident:

-• Defective vehicles: As a car owner, you are responsible to yourself, your passengers, and other drivers to keep your vehicle in proper working condition.
+- Defective vehicles: As a car owner, you are responsible to yourself, your passengers, and other drivers to keep your vehicle in proper working condition.
 Not all drivers see it this way, leaving you vulnerable to other cars’ blowouts, non-functional turn signals, defective brakes, obscured windshields, and other problems that result in crashing into you.
+If you need a defective car injury lawyer, contact us to discuss your case.

 Other contributing factors to crashes